 This Catherine Traditional High Level toilet is more than just a toilet.
 It’s a statement.
 The design is classic Edwardian, but the comfort modern as ever.
 Not only does this toilet look the bees-knees in a Victorian styled bathroom.
 Costing £209.99 it works as a beautiful, yet budget, focal point.

 Accessorise, accessorise, accessorise!
 Choosing the right accessories to compliment your more expensive pieces is an essential part of creating your Victorian bathroom suite on a budget.

 We love upcycling products to create a more vintage and homely feel.
 While Victorian classics like a freestanding bath set the tone of the room perfectly, some upcycled, vintage accessories will complete the look and ensure the compliments come flooding in.

-Other accessories to help inspire and delight include this Arcade Oval Base Light which, with its frosted glass cup-shaped shade, adds a touch of elegance and warmth to a traditionally designed bathroom for very little cost.
-Another slightly more expensive option is the frosted tube glass shade, which produces a warm, soft glow; perfect to place next to your bathroom mirror.
+Other accessories to help inspire and delight include the Arcade Oval Base Light which, with its frosted glass cup-shaped shade, adds a touch of elegance and warmth to a traditionally designed bathroom for very little cost.

 Patterned tiles are all the rage right now.
 They look beautiful and provide an eye-catching feature in whichever way they are used.
 Perfect for your Victorian bathroom, patterned tiles look great either on the floor or as a standout wall feature.
 We love monochrome tiles almost as much as the Victorians did!